 Bicycle Generator Project

 Wind for Schools worked with several teachers who expressed interest in using bicycle generators to teach their students some fundamental concepts of energy and basic mechanical, engineering, and electrical principles.
-With this project we worked with K-12 and college students to organize hands-on design and construction of bike generators, which were then used in the classroom for fun of the Project
+With this project we worked with K-12 and college students to organize hands-on design and construction of bike generators.
+We then used the bike generators in the classroom for fun of the Project